Aize-Public/forego/api/README.md

 ## State

-As in the example above,
+As in the example above, you can define properties on the `api` object, which will be copied by reference on each request.
+This makes it possible to use some shared state or configuration between requests.

 ## `api.JSON{}`